2002 Houston Texans season

-The 2002 season was the Houston Texans' debut season in the National Football League and the first NFL season for the city of Houston since the Oilers moved to Tennessee in 1997 & became the Titans 2 years later in 1999.
+The 2002 season was the Houston Texans' debut season in the National Football League and the first NFL season for the city of Houston since the Oilers moved to Tennessee in 1997 and became the Titans 2 years later in 1999.
 Their coaching staff was headed by Dom Capers, who previously coached the expansion Carolina Panthers when they debuted in 1995.
 The divisional realignment also placed the Texans and Titans in the same division.

 The Texans won their inaugural regular season game against the Dallas Cowboys 19–10 on Sunday Night Football.
 The Texans finished their debut season with a 4–12 record.

 Due to being an expansion franchise, the Texans were given the first overall pick in the 2002 NFL draft.
 Houston used the selection on Fresno State quarterback David Carr.
 Carr finished the season with 2,592 passing yards, setting the franchise record for most passing yards by a rookie in a single season.
 Carr's record would not be broken until 2021, when Davis Mills finished that season with 2,664 passing yards (a number since surpassed by C. J. Stroud's 4,108 in 2023).

 NFL returns to Houston

 In June 1997, Bob McNair and Chuck Watson's plans for a National Hockey League expansion team fell apart due to the lack of an arena in the Houston area.
 Afterward, the Houston Oilers moved to Nashville to become the Tennessee Titans.
 The discussion eventually began to create a new NFL expansion team, with the 31st being awarded to the reformed Cleveland Browns.
 Houston and Los Angeles were the two finalists, and on October 6, 1999, the league's owners voted unanimously to award Houston the 32nd franchise.
 In 2000, the new team, tentatively known as "Houston NFL 2002", decided on five potential team names: Apollos, Bobcats, Stallions, Texans and Wildcatters.
 This shortlist was eventually reduced to Apollos, Stallions and Texans.
 On September 6, the team name was officially revealed as the Houston Texans.

 On January 19, 2000, the team hired former Washington Redskins general manager Charley Casserly to serve in the same position.
 In the search for a head coach, Miami coach Butch Davis was involved in discussions with McNair, but elected to stay with the university.
 In January 2001, the Texans hired Jacksonville Jaguars defensive coordinator Dom Capers as head coach; Capers had previously worked with the expansion Carolina Panthers as their HC.
-On January 20, Indianapolis Colts defensive coordinator Vic Fangio joined the staff in the same role, followed by former Cleveland Browns head coach Chris Palmer as offensive coordinator on February 3.
+On January 20, Indianapolis Colts defensive coordinator Vic Fangio joined the staff in the same role, followed by former Cleveland Browns head coach Chris Palmer as offensive coordinator on February 3, 2001.